alexwlchan/alexwlchan.net/src/_drafts/picture-plugin.md

 %}
 {% endraw %}```

-This expands into a larger chunk of HTML, which refers to nine different variants of the image:
+This expands into a larger chunk of HTML, which refers to several different variants of the image:

 ```html
 <picture>